Yukon River: Bridges

 A car ferry crosses the river at Dawson City in the summer; it is replaced by an ice bridge over the frozen river during the winter.
-Plans to build a permanent bridge were announced in March 2004, although they are currently on hold because bids came in much higher than budgeted.
+Plans to build a permanent bridge were announced in March 2004, although they were subsequently put on hold because bids came in much higher than budgeted.

 There are also two pedestrian-only bridges in Whitehorse, as well as a dam across the river and a hydroelectric generating station.
 The construction of the dam flooded the White Horse Rapids, which gave the city its name, and created Schwatka Lake.

 Transportation is also performed along the river in summer by barge, enabling heavy goods, oil, and vehicles to be transported to communities along the Yukon, Tanana, Innoko, and Koyukuk rivers.
 This service is performed by Ruby Marine and reaches Tanana on the Yukon River and Nenana on the Tanana River.

-Geography and ecology
+Ecology

 Some of the upper slopes of this watershed (e.g. Nulato Hills) are forested by Black Spruce.
 This locale near the Seward Peninsula represents the near westernmost limit of the Black Spruce, Picea mariana, one of the most widespread conifers in northern North America.

 The river flows into several parklands and refuges including: